Swen14/dockerized-django-locallibrary/README.md

 # Key Learnings

-* Understood the purpose of Docker images and containers.
+* Learned how Docker packages applications into portable containers.
-* Created a Dockerfile to package a Django application.
+* Wrote a custom Dockerfile for a Django application.
 * Built Docker images from application source code.
-* Ran a Django application inside a Docker container.
+* Deployed a Django application inside a Docker container.
-* Configured Docker port mapping to expose the application.
+* Configured Docker port mapping for external access.
-* Executed Django database migrations within a running container.
+* Executed Django database migrations inside a running container.
 * Deployed and tested the application on an AWS EC2 Ubuntu instance.

 ---